JashoshulWathon/jashos-personalsite/src/markdown/blog/cloud-decor-multi-channel-product-management.md

 <h2>Background</h2>
 <p>Harrison Gil is manufacture companies who has problems to manage their products including the assets across multiple online marketplace.

-Asset history of a produk tidak tertata dengan benar, sehingga saat ada sebuah produk yg harus kembali ke versi awal.
-Mereka kesusahan mencari ke versi awal tersebut.</p>
+Asset history of the product didn't properly being well managed, till there is a product that should have back from the very first version and they couldn't managed it due to missing assets. </p>

 <h2>Goals</h2>
-<p>Tujuan utamanya yaitu mendesain platform yang bisa mengelola produk yg ada di berbagai macam market place secara mudah.</p>
+<p>The main goals are to design the platform which could manage the products easily in all over online marketplaces and also to get asset history of a product well managed</p>

 <h2>Users</h2>
 <p>Initially, the app would be used by Harrison Gil staff team.</p>

 <h2>Defining the process</h2>
-<p>Working with Creative team in Java valley, kami menggunakan metode design thinking yg dipadukan dengan design sprints.
-Ada 4 process utama yg biasa kami terapkan dalam pengerjaan proyek.</p>
+<p>Working with creative team in Java valley, we were using design thinking approach combining with design sprints.</p>

 <h5>1.
 Discovery</h5>
-<p>Dimana kami melakukan user interview dan white boarding.</p>
+<p>Where we were user interviewing and white boarding.</p>

 <h5>2.
 Analysis</h5>
 <p>Business flow dan user journey mapping.</p>

 <h5>3.
-Concepting</h5>
+Conconceptualize</h5>
 <p>Wireframing, collect client feedback.</p>

 <h5>4.
 Outcome</h5>